Gabriel638/Gabriel638/README.md

 # 👋Hello there !
-My name is Gabriel Medeiros, I am a curious and determined 22 years old man who is looking for new connections.
+My name is Gabriel Medeiros, I am a curious and determined 22 years old who is looking for new connections.

 ## About me
 - 👨‍🎓 **Education:** Bachelor of Computer Science